 - To acknowledge assistance, donations and BOT support.

-The level of detail depends on whether your school requires you to use a specific template for the School Library Annual Report, and whether your Board of Trustees expects a full report or a brief summary.
+The level of detail depends on whether your school requires you to use a specific template for the School library annual report, and whether your BOT expects a full report or a brief summary.

 Support for your school’s reading programme